 We will do all that we can to ensure both the victim and alleged perpetrator, and any witnesses, are not being bullied or harassed following this.
-Social media is likely to play a part in the fall out from any incident and friends from either side could well harass the victim or alleged perpetrator online as well as face to face.
-Any evidence we have of students using social media or inappropriately will be sanctioned according to our existing policies.
+Social media is likely to play a part in the fall-out from any incident and friends from either side could well harass the victim or alleged perpetrator online as well as face-to-face.
+Any evidence we have of pupils using social media or inappropriately will be sanctioned according to our existing policies or referred to external agencies/ the Police.